 If you create a variable with the same name as a function, MATLAB cannot run that function until you clear the variable from memory.

-Imported package functions
+Imported package classes and functions

 A package function is associated with a particular folder.
 When you import a package function using the